Ha*Ash

-Ha*Ash is an American Latin pop duo from Lake Charles, Louisiana, formed in 2002 by sisters Hanna Nicole (born 1985) and Ashley Grace (born 1987).
+Ha*Ash is a Mexican-American Latin pop duo from Lake Charles, Louisiana, formed in 2002 by sisters Hanna Nicole (born 1985) and Ashley Grace (born 1987).
 The group's name is a portmanteau of letters from their first names.
 They have released six studio albums, with the most recent, Haashtag, being released in 2022.
 From 2014 to 2017, all of their singles received at least a gold certification from the Mexican Association of Producers of Phonograms and Videograms.
 They are the first group to have one ballad in Spanish with at least one billion views on YouTube.

 In addition to Latin pop, Ha*Ash incorporates country pop, pop rock, and singer-songwriter styles into their music, and they have cited artists such as Shania Twain, Loretta Lynn, and The Chicks as influences.
 They are also known for their philanthropy and social activism, including their work on behalf of children.
 In 2007, Ha*Ash founded the nonprofit organization Fondo Ha*Ash, which supports immigrants and children suffering from HIV/AIDS, among other causes.

 Ha*Ash has sold more than 20 million copies worldwide.